Washington University in St. Louis is a vibrant and diverse academic community of individuals and programs.

-Washington University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-In addition to the university-wide accreditation, each of Washington University’s six schools is accredited in regular intervals by their school’s professional organization.
+Washington University is accredited by the Higher Learning Commission.
+In addition to the university-wide accreditation, each of Washington University’s schools is accredited in regular intervals by their school’s professional organization.
 For information call University Accreditation Programs at 314-935-5623.
 Students may submit complaints to the Higher Learning Commission at firstname.lastname@example.org or to the Missouri Department of Higher Education at http://dhe.mo.gov/contactus.php.

 Career Center Resources